 Jones and Zora, young Black homeowners, find themselves at odds with their middle-class community when they decide to confront a strict American-only policy by planting a native African violet.
 While they initially defend this blatant infiltration of a monolithic landscape, a cycle of push-back and copy-cats eventually entangles them in madness.
 They must decide if they wish to stand up for the roots they’ve sown, or tear them down to maintain the status quo.
 This story explores the nightmare of contemporary oppression by placing its audience into a middle-class dream-home-turned-battlefield.

 Sal is a seventeen-year-old African American with albinism who made a wrong choice and has landed himself in a juvenile detention center.
 Alice, a young biracial Tanzanian art student working on her thesis project, is given the chance to meet with Sal and sculpt him.
 What begin as awkward getting-to-know-you conversations lead to much more than just an art project: they are forced to confront their own racial insecurities in order for their partnership to progress.
-From flirtation to confusion to argument, the interaction between these two young people explores the universality of social isolation and juxtaposes African albino killings with the east-coast vs. west-coast hip-hop killings of the U.S. 1990s.
+From flirtation to confusion to argument, the interaction between these two young people explores the universality of social isolation and juxtaposes African albino killings with the contemporary executions of Black Americans.

 In 1996—two years after the supposed end of apartheid in South Africa—Levi’s was one of the first multinational corporations to re-initiate business with the newly-desegregated country.
 Within this backdrop, fictional white American Tom and Black South African Sammie find themselves paired together for the first interracial photo shoot post-apartheid, set in Bakersfield, California.
 Their interaction begins smoothly enough with an adjustment to “the other” on friendly terms, but a naïve request from one of the pair leads to a painful confrontation of unwarranted assumptions.